zoontek/react-native-permissions/README.md

 node_require('react-native-permissions/scripts/setup.rb')
 ```

-For React Native < 0.72
+If you're using React Native < 0.72:

 ```ruby
   # Resolve react_native_pods.rb with node to allow for hoisting